Azure/Azure-Sentinel/Parsers/ASimRegistry/ARM/README.md

 * vimRegistryEventsMicrosoft365D - Registry events from Microsoft 365 Defender for Endpoints
 * vimRegistryEventMicrosoftSysmon - Registry events from Sysmon (Events 12,13 and 14) collected using the Log Analytics Agent or the Azure Monitor Agent to the Event table.
 * vimRegistryEventMicrosoftSecurityEvents - Registry Events from Windows Events (Event 4657) collected using the Log Analytics Agent or the Azure Monitor Agent to the SecuirtyEvent table.
-* vimRegistryEventMicrosoftWindowsEvent - Registry Events from Windows Events (Event 4657) collected using the Log Analytics Agent or the Azure Monitor Agent to the WindowsEvent table.
+* vimRegistryEventMicrosoftWindowsEvent - Registry Events from Windows Events (Event 4657) collected using the Azure Monitor Agent to the WindowsEvent table.

 <br>